 Not all small enterprises can obtain bank financing to carry out their objectives.
 An MCA is not appropriate for a business that has been entirely shut down due to a major calamity.

-Taking out merchant cash advances is preferable to seeking assistance in the form of a typical bank loan or a grant because they do not force you to maintain daily transactions in order to return them.
+Taking out merchant cash advances is preferable to seeking assistance in the form of a typical bank finance or a grant because they do not force you to maintain daily transactions in order to return them.

 A merchant cash advance may be a perfect choice for a short injection of cash, depending on the conditions of your firm.
 The merchant doesn’t specify how the cash advance should be used; for example, smoothing your cash flow or purchasing assets are two examples of how you can put the lump money to good use.